ORNL/cpp-proposals-pub/submdspan/submdspan.md

 We expect the number of such developers to be multiple orders of magnitude smaller than actual users of `mdspan`.

 One important consideration for `submdspan_mapping` is that there is no default implementation.
-I.e. this customization point is not used to overwrite behavior, as is for example true for something like std::swap.
+That is, this customization point is not used to override some default behavior, unlike functions such as `std::swap` that have a default behavior that users might like to override for their types.

 In P2279 Pure ADL, CPOs and `tag_invoke` were evaluated on 9 criteria.
-Here we will focus on the criteria where ADL, CPOs and `tag_invoke` got different "marks".
+Here we will focus on the criteria where ADL, CPOs and `tag_invoke` got different "marks."

 #### Explicit Opt In